kryton-me/kryton-me.github.io/2022-04-SDR on Mac.md

 SDR plus plus does not pick these up directly however you can install a dedicated piece of DAB software to decode the signals.
 I used welle.io.

 	sudo port install welle.io

+**Health warning!** Any package manager that requires "sudo" can be very bad for your systems health!

 Worked really well although it listed the configuration of each stream and made it clear why DAB can sound so terrible.
 32kHz sample rate on 40kbit/s AAC or 80kbit/s Mpeg 1 layer II any one?

 ## VHF / UHF / Satellite TV